IshanUCalgary/TicTacToe/README.md

-# TaffyTangle
+# TicTacToe

-This was a project to build a Candy Crush like game using Python2 and pyGame.
+This was a project to build TicTacToe using Python2 and pyGame.

 The game is made using the following libraries.
 - PyGame